Southern Illinois University

 My Teaching Philosophy:

 I firmly believe that anyone can learn to write if given the proper encouragement and atmosphere.
-Consequently, I work hard to create a dynamic environment in which your son or daughter can receive creative help, utilize their own inherent abilities
+Consequently, I work hard to create a dynamic environment in which your son or daughter can receive creative help, utilize their own inherent abilities and discover how skills learned in composition apply to their

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.